Glendowie College

 Glendowie College is a public secondary school in Auckland, New Zealand.

 History

 The college was opened in 1961, with fewer than 200 pupils.
-The technology block, now Addams Building, was the only building established at the time of the school's opening.
+The technology block, now Adams Building, was the only building established at the time of the school's opening.

 Like most New Zealand state secondary schools built in the 1960s, Glendowie College was built to the Nelson Two-Storey standard plan, with its two-storey H-shaped general classroom blocks.

 In 2020 and 2021 the school completed its state-of-the-art Science Block.
 The Science block was Co-Built with the Summerville School for Special Needs.
-As well as recently completing a learning center for its own students.
+As well as recently completing a learning centre for its own students.